America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 Type of basing ground self-propelled launcher

-Russian ballistic missiles "Tochka" proved to be excellent in several local conflicts.
-In particular, the cruise missiles of Russia and the USSR, which are still Soviet-made, are still used by the Yemeni Houthis, who regularly successfully attack the Saudi Arabian Armed Forces.
+Russian Tochki ballistic missiles have performed admirably in several local conflicts.
+In particular, cruise missiles Russia and the USSR, still made in the Soviet Union, are still used by the Yemeni Houthis, who regularly successfully attack the Saudi Arabian Armed Forces.

-At the same time, the missiles easily overcome the air defense systems of the Saudis.
+At the same time, the missiles easily overcome the Saudi air defense systems.
 Tochka-U is still in service with the armies of Russia, Yemen, Syria and some former Soviet republics.

-The need to create a new Russian ballistic missile for the Navy, superior in performance to the American Trident II, arose with the commissioning of the Borei and Akula class strategic submarine missile carriers.
-It was decided to place Russian 3M30 ballistic missiles, which have been developed since 1998, on them.
-Since the project is under development, one can judge about the most powerful missiles in Russia only from the information that gets into the press.
+The need to create a new Russian ballistic missile for Navy, superior in characteristics American Trident II, arose with the commissioning of the Borei and Akula class strategic missile submarines.
+It was decided to place Russian 3M30 ballistic missiles on them, which have been under development since 1998.
+Since the project is in the finalization stage, about the most powerful rockets Russia can only be judged by the information that gets into the press.
 Without a doubt, this is the best ballistic missile in the world.

 Name Meaning Note